Binghamton rallies to beat UMaine women in overtime

 Van Buren’s Parise Rossignol had six rebounds, five assists and four steals, all career highs.

-“I am so proud that we were able to execute, defensively, and got stops when we needed to,” said Cimino.
+“I am so proud that we were able to execute, defensively, and got stops when we needed to,” Cimino said.
 “We had a foul to give late in the fourth quarter and into overtime so we upped our defensive intensity and pressure and that helped us turn the ball over around six times.”

 It was a game of runs with UMaine leading by as many as nine on three occasions in the first half and Binghamton building its largest lead, four points, in the third quarter.